Faculty-Led Programs

 More information!

-alndscape of buildings and mountains in Innsbruck, Austria
+landscape of buildings and mountains in Innsbruck, Austria

 Stetson Innsbruck

-Various Business Courses
+Various Courses Including Junior Seminars

 Various Faculty

-Dates: July 3, 2024 - August 3, 2024
+Dates: July 2 - August 2, 2025

 The Stetson Summer Innsbruck program is a month-long program, offering various courses from the College of Arts and Sciences as well as the College of Business Administration.
 Students get to pick from the classes being offered and can gain 2 classes during the program.
 Weekend excursions are also available.